Keto Peek logoKeto Peek

 What do keto researchers think about keto breads?+

 The consensus is unusually unified.
 Researchers like Dr. Eric Westman (Duke University) recommend counting total carbs rather than net carbs and exclude all bread from clinical food lists.
 Virta Health, founded by Drs.
 Phinney and Volek, advises that processed low-carb products may interfere with maintaining ketosis.
-Most experts are more comfortable with homemade bread using almond flour, eggs, and psyllium — ingredients that do not rely on engineered fiber math.
+Most experts are more comfortable with homemade bread using almond flour, eggs, and psyllium husk, ingredients that do not rely on engineered fiber math.

 Should I avoid keto bread entirely?+

 Not necessarily.
 If you are in the early stages of keto, trying to reach ketosis, or managing diabetes, most experts recommend skipping processed keto breads.
-If you are well-adapted and maintaining, an occasional slice — especially from a recipe or brand built on whole-food ingredients — is unlikely to be a problem for most people.
+If you are well-adapted and maintaining, an occasional slice, especially from a recipe or brand built on whole-food ingredients, is unlikely to be a problem for most people.
 Just do not assume the label tells the whole story.